 HRH The Prince of Wales

-Charles Philip Arthur George was born on 14 November 1948, and is the eldest son of The Queen and Duke of Edinburgh.
+Charles Philip Arthur George was born on 14 November 1948 and is the eldest son of The Queen and The Duke of Edinburgh.
 He is heir apparent to the British throne.
-On his mother's accession to the throne, in 1952, he became Duke of Cornwall (as well as Duke of Rothesay, Earl of Carrick and Baron of Renfrew, Lord of the Isles, and Prince and Great Steward of Scotland).
+On Elizabeth II’s accession to the throne, in 1952, he became Duke of Cornwall (as well as Duke of Rothesay, Earl of Carrick and Baron of Renfrew, Lord of the Isles, and Prince and Great Steward of Scotland).

 In another break with tradition, Charles eschewed joining the military immediately after he left school and went to Trinity College, Cambridge, where he studied Archaeology and Anthropology.
-He gained a 2:2 degree, and became the first British royal to graduate from university.
+He gained a 2:2 degree and became the first member of the British Royal Family to graduate from university.

 Although he was created Prince of Wales and Earl of Chester in 1958, his formal investiture did not take place until 1 July 1969.
 The ceremony, held at Caernarfon Castle in north Wales, provoked considerable antagonism from Welsh nationalists.
 There were bomb threats, resulting in the death of two bombers on the eve of the investiture.